-This amendment only established a general legal framework that will have to be detailed in the years to come.
+This amendment only established a general legal framework that will have to be detailed soon.

 The general rules set forth by this amendment will also have to be interpreted by the Mexican Courts on a case-by-case basis, in order to generate jurisprudence in this regard.

 15.2 Is consent or notice required?
 Describe how employers typically obtain consent or provide notice.